LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    `lassoApp_include_current` has its root set to the current LassoApp.

-To include a LassoApp file from a Lasso file external to the LassoApp, the `lassoapp_include` method is used.
+To include a LassoApp file from a Lasso file external to the LassoApp, the `lassoApp_include` method is used.
 This method accepts one string parameter, which is the path to the file to include.
-This path does not need to be altered via the `lassoapp_link` method.
+This path does not need to be altered via the `lassoApp_link` method.
 However, the path should be a full path to the file starting with the name of the LassoApp that contains the file.
-Additionally, `lassoapp_include` takes content representations into account.
+Additionally, `lassoApp_include` takes content representations into account.
 Therefore, if the HTML representation of a file is desired, the file path should include the "|dot| html" extension.